nzbdav-dev/nzbdav-public/README.md

 ```

 ## Accessing the rclone volume from a separate stack.
+Note: Your rclone volume **must** be already created by another stack, for example:

+- Media backend: nzbdav + sonarr + radarr <--- This stack is creating the rclone volume
+- Media frontend: jellyfin <--- Mounts the external arrstack rclone volume

-Note: Your rclone volume **must**.
-To do so, see the bottom 11 lines in the example compose file above.
+To do so, see the bottom 11 lines in the example compose file in the above section.

 The example below uses ubuntu again, but the concept is the same for a different container such as sonarr.